usebruno/bruno/readme.md

 Bruno is available as binary download [on our website](https://www.usebruno.com/downloads) for Mac, Windows and Linux.

-You can also install Bruno via package managers like Homebrew, Chocolatey, Scoop, Snap and Apt.
+You can also install Bruno via package managers like Homebrew, Chocolatey, Scoop, Snap, Flatpak and Apt.

 ```sh
 # On Mac via Homebrew